Marti2405/French-Pronunciation-Assistance/README.md

 Description of the project :

-In French some pairs of consonants are difficult to pronounce especially for kids and French learners.
+In French some pairs of consonants are difficult to pronouce differently, especially for kids and French learners.
 This project aims to help those people with the pronouciation of these consonants.
 When a pair of consonants is selected, the user has to provide a recording of them saying one of the two consonants selected.
 Then the program outputs the predicted consonant for the recording, the percentage of accuracy, voicing, constriction